VALENTINAMOVILSANDOVAL/ai2023/README.md

 ## Biological Neural Works

-A biological neural network, such as the one in our brain, is made up of numerous nerve cells called neurons.
-These neurons receive electrical signals, or impulses, from nearby neurons through dendrites.
-If the total of these incoming signals surpasses a specific threshold, the neuron will "fire" its own signal through long axon fibers that link up to the dendrites of other neurons.
-The point of contact between two neurons is referred to as a synapse.
-On average, each neuron is connected to roughly 7,000 synapses, which illustrates the high level of connectivity within our brain's network.
-As we develop new associations between two concepts, the synaptic strength between the neurons representing these concepts is strengthened, according to Hebb's rule (1949) which states, "Cells that fire together wire together."
+A biological neural network, found in the human brain, is made up of nerve cells called neurons.
+These neurons receive electrical signals from their neighboring neurons through dendrites.
+Once the sum of these signals reaches a certain threshold, the neuron releases its own electrical signal via axons that are connected to the dendrites of other neurons.
+The point of contact between two neurons is called a synapse, with each neuron typically connected to around 7,000 synapses.
+As we learn new associations between concepts, the synaptic strength between the neurons representing these concepts is strengthened according to Hebb’s rule (1949), which states "Cells that fire together wire together".

 ## Referencias

-[1] Rosenblatt, F. (1958).
-The perceptron: A probabilistic model for information storage and organization in the brain.
-Psychological Review, 65(6), 386–408. https://doi.org/10.1037/h0042519
+[1] Niti Sharma.
+(2018, March 2).
+Perceptrons: The First Neural Network Model.
+Towards Data Science. https://towardsdatascience.com/perceptrons-the-first-neural-network-model-8b3ee4513757